-Presented below and in the succeeding pages is the supplementary information which is required by the BIR under Revenue Regulation (RR) No. 15-2010 to be disclosed as part of the notes to financial statements.
+Presented in the succeeding pages is the supplementary information which is required by the BIR under Revenue Regulations (RR) No. 15-2010 to be disclosed as part of the notes to financial statements.
 This supplementary information is not a required disclosure under PFRS.

-The information on taxes, duties and license fees paid or accrued during the taxable year required under RR No.15-2010 are presented below and in the succeeding page.
+The information on taxes, duties and license fees paid or accrued during the taxable year required under RR No.15-2010 are presented below and in the succeeding pages.